myles-parfeniuk/biltong_board/README.md

 Working with PCBWay both on this project and my previous project [here](https://github.com/myles-parfeniuk/wsen_hids_breakout) has made them my goto fabrication house.
 The cost to quality ratio ratio provided by their service is by far the best I have encountered.
 It would take a serious competitor to make me think otherwise.

 Below are some photos of the assembled main boards, along with a 3D printed case to protect the HV parts of the board, designed by [hwBirdy007](https://github.com/hwBirdy007).
 The quality I'm speaking of is evident when viewing, next time I want to try a different color solder mask, as PCBWay provides a wide variety of choices at no extra cost (green ,red, yellow, blue, white , and black).
 Note that the bodge wires on Y2 (low speed oscillator for RTC) are not the fault of PCBWay, I used an incorrect schematic symbol leading to an erroneous design, oops.
 Looks like I'll be using PCBWay again soon.
+This error has already been corrected in the provided KiCad files and generated gerbers.

 ![image](documentation/README_IMAGES/board_real_front.jpg)
 ![image](documentation/README_IMAGES/board_real_back.jpg)